exoplatform/exo-documentation/docs/GettingStarted.rst

    How to navigate in the Digital Workplace.

  * :ref:`Snapshot <Snapshot>`
-   Introduction to the Snapshot page, all your Digital Workplace at a glance .
+   Introduction to the Snapshot page, all your Digital Workplace at a glance.

- * :ref:`Digital Workplace applications <DW-Widgets>`
+ * :ref:`Digital Workplace Widgets <DW-Widgets>`
-   Introduction to applications that come with the Digital Workplace.
+   Introduction to widget blocks that come with the Digital Workplace.

  * :ref:`Changing the UI language <Change-Language>`
    Instructions on how to change the UI language of eXo Platform.